azezsan/minimal-monorepo/packages/ui/README.md

 </script>
 ```

-Add components using `bunx shadcn-svelte` in package root.
+Add components using `pnpm dlx shadcn-svelte` in package root.